-This waxy substance, secreted by glands near the ear canal, prevents harmful substances — germs, dust and dirt — from reaching the ear drum.
+This waxy substance, secreted by glands in the outer ear canal, prevents harmful substances — germs, dust and dirt — from reaching the eardrum.
 Too little wax and your ears are dry, itchy and a breeding ground for infection.
 Too much can lead to painful earaches and hearing loss, and, in some cases, tinnitus (a ringing in the ears).

 What to do: Usually, wax moves naturally to the tip of the canal, where it can be safely wiped away with a washcloth.
 If this doesn’t happen, your doctor can remove it.
 Don't try to do it yourself with a cotton swab, pencil or the tip of your glasses.
 You may push it deeper or puncture your eardrum.